air-cc/koa-acl-swagger/README.md

 a role base access controller and working with swagger (named OpenAPI now)

+In YAML file, add `x-resource` option to each path. when a user visit this url, the middleware will check the permission based on resource name and HTTP method. like "user `test-user` have the permission `post` of the resource `pets`". so you should set role-base permission before.

+see demo in `examples/app`

 ## Install
 > Node.js >= 6.x && Koa >= 2.x